chreck/python-meme-generator/ISSUES.md

 # Run application with python 3.6 and 3.9

-I tried several steps to install python 3.6 on the machine but all failed.
-Also installing a newer version of python like 3.9 failed in the end.
+I tried several steps to install python 3.6 on the machine macOS machine but all failed.
+Also installing a newer version of python like 3.9 in the udacity workspace failed in the end.

-## Use pipenv instead - failed
+## pipenv - failed

 `python -m pip install --upgrade pip`
 `pip install pipenv`